How Do I Store My Soap?

 No they are not.
 It is all down to what you prefer.
 Some soaps are made with fragrance, some are made with essential oils.
 Mica Colorants maybe used in soaps, like bright green, purple.
 Some may have colorants from vegetables or earth clays.
 Soaps may come in different shapes and sizes, again all down to preference.
 Soaps include many oils and butters.
 Some carry animal fat some are plant based.
 It’s the same with how you like your chocolates.
 All down to personal preference.

-There are 2 soap processes that I am aware of, cold process and hot process soap making.
+There are 2 soap processes that we are aware of, cold process and hot process soap making.
 Wild Aroma Co. handcrafts in the traditional way of cold processed soaps.
 Soap making has been around, according to soaphistory.net since 2800 BC.
 The first soap makers were Babylonians, Mesopotamians, Egyptians, Greeks and Romans.
 All of the soaps were made by mixing fats, oils and salts.

-At Wild Aroma Co., our soaps are made with plant-based ingredients in the cold processed method.
-3 years of study, research has gone into understanding the soap process as well as which oils and butters complimented each other and were key for nourishing the skin.
+At Wild Aroma Co., our soaps are made with plant-based ingredients using the cold processed method.
+Three years of study and research has been invested into understanding the traditional soap making process as well as which oils and butters complimented each other were key for their nourishing and absorption qualities into the skin (Dermis Layer, an important layer because of the blood supply).

 Do You Use Palm Oil In Your Soap Formulation?

 We do not use any part of the Palm tree, leaves, pulp, base or bark.
 Absolutely none!
 Palm Oil and Palm Kernel Products are known widely to be sustainably sourced, but we do not use Palm in our products.
 Personally, it does not sit with our ethos.
-I am not interested.
+We are not interested.

 Do Your Soaps Comply with the UK Cosmetic Safety Regulations?

 All of our products carry a safety report for each product.
 We have used UK independent accessors.
 Our soap and salt products labels fully comply with all governing UK legislation.
 All of our labels carry the INCI naming standards that are requested by the government.
-We also have a documented good manufacturing process, data safety sheets and batch reports are created.
-This is called a PIF - Product Information File.
+We also have a documented 'Good Manufacturing Process (GMP), data safety sheets and batch reports are created and logged within a PIF - Product Information File.

 How Do You Weigh Your Product?